-We all want to improve the quality of our waterways and we need to work out the best way to do that.
-It might be that we will get better outcomes by reducing contaminants in stormwater, rather than spending a lot of money reducing wastewater overflows.
-For example, to eliminate wastewater overflows altogether would require converting most of the city to a pressure sewer system, and would cost more than $3 billion to build.
+We all want to improve the quality of our waterways and we need to work out the best way to do this.
+We might get better outcomes by reducing contaminants in stormwater, rather than spending a lot of money reducing wastewater overflows.
+For example, to eliminate wastewater overflows altogether would require converting most of the city to a pressure sewer system and would cost more than $3 billion to build.
 However, it would not necessarily result in an improvement in water quality.

 The Council carries out extensive monitoring of the water quality in our waterways and in the past year has collected and analysed over 7,000 water quality samples.